 Soccer in Brazil has ruled out the poor.
 Stadiums have eliminated discounted sectors - no more cheap seats that could be bought with change forgotten in our pockets, to watch games in sections where we could stand (swaying to the sides, shifting away from the advertising boards).
-No more standing pens, replaced by "numbered seats", a symbol of a soulless stadium, the original grounds of the supporter that does not cheer.
+No more standing pens, replaced by "numbered seats", a symbol of a soulare meant for the poor.

+Having never understood what democracy means - perhaps because here we only have an imitation of it - the average Brazilian perceived the beach and soccer stadiums as examples of this regime that, apparently, is only well succeeded in the upper part of the world map.
+Soccer stadiums used to be a place where white less stadium, the original grounds of the supporter that does not cheer.
 No more black people in the stadiums.
 No more "ugly people" in the stadiums.
 No more counterfeit shirts in the stadiums.
 In fact, no more stadium - just like the barbecue grills were replaced by "gourmet spaces" after being struck by a "gourmet ray", stadiums became "arenas".
 After all, a "stadium", you will agree, is just like a "sale".
 They and black, rich and poor were equal with regard to the breathtakingly inexplicable passion for a soccer club.
 Soccer stadiums were indeed like that, but arenas are not.
-They are divided into castes: there are sections for the very rich, such as the boxes, sold for thousands of reais; there are sections for the rich, which are separated from the very rich and also from the sort-of-rich.
-The worst seats are set aside for the
+They are divided into castes: there are sections for the very rich, such as the boxes, sold for thousands of reais; there are sections for the rich, which are separated from the very rich and also from the sort-ofrich.
+The worst seats are set aside for the almost rich.
+One caste does not meet the others, inside the arenas.
+An arena is like a Facebook bubble: you can only find your equal, because Zuckerberg blocked those who are different.